 If Your Dog Has Worms in Its Stool

 Always check your dog’s feces for any worms.
 Worms are usually easy to spot and either come across as long stringy-like areas in the feces or if your dog’s feces look like there’s rice mixed in with the poop.
-Worms can come from many kinds of places, so start immediately giving the best dewormer for dogs to help resolve this issue.
-To help prevent worms, make sure your dog isn’t eating anything that they shouldn’t, like grass, dead animals, or other creatures’ poop as worm eggs tend to travel the most in these ways.
+Worms can come from many kinds of places, so start immediately giving your dog’s worm medication to help resolve this issue.
+To help prevent worms, make sure your dog isn’t eating anything that they shouldn’t, like grass, dead animals, or other creatures’ poop, as worm eggs tend to travel the most in these ways.

 If Your Dog’s Stool is Extra Smelly

 Although all dog poop has an odor, some can be worse than others.
 This is usually not a serious issue, and once again, a dog’s diet can be the cause.
 If your dog is not used to digesting food with lots of grain and starches, it may pass through completely undigested and result in extra smelly poop.
 A raw diet can be a good alternative to try, but be cautious as too much raw food can have its own effects on stool consistency.